cellml/libcellml/docs/reference/sectionB_elements.rst

 1. Every :code:`reset` element MUST have each of the following unprefixed
    attributes:

+   .. container:: issue-reset-variable-reference

-   #.
-The :code:`variable` attribute.
+      1. The :code:`variable` attribute.
 The value of the :code:`variable`
          attribute MUST be a variable reference to a variable defined within the parent :code:`component` element of the :code:`reset` element.

+   .. container:: issue-reset-test-variable-reference

-   #.
-The :code:`test_variable` attribute.
-The value of the
-      :code:`test_variable` attribute MUST be a variable reference to a variable defined within the parent :code:`component` element of the :code:`reset` element.
+      2. The :code:`test_variable` attribute.
+The value of the :code:`test_variable` attribute MUST be a variable reference to a variable defined within the parent :code:`component` element of the :code:`reset` element.

+   .. container:: issue-reset-order

-   #.
-The :code:`order` attribute.
-The value of the :code:`order` attribute
-      MUST be an integer string.
+      3. The :code:`order` attribute.
+The value of the :code:`order` attribute MUST be an integer string.

          The value of the :code:`order` attribute MUST be unique for all :code:`reset` elements with :code:`variable` attributes that reference variables in the same connected variable set (see :ref:`Interpretation of map_variables<specC_map_variables>`).

+.. container:: issue-reset-child

-#.
-A :code:`reset` element MUST contain exactly two element
-   children, which MUST be one each of the following types:
+   2. A :code:`reset` element MUST contain exactly two element children, which MUST be one each of the following types:

+      .. container:: issue-reset-test-value

-   #.
-A :code:`test_value` element; and,
+         1. A :code:`test_value` element; and,

+      .. container:: issue-reset-reset-value

-   #.
-A :code:`reset_value` element.
+         2. A :code:`reset_value` element.

 .. marker10